Rashaun Simonise: Junior season

 Simonise had his break-out season in his junior year and tied for the lead in Canada in touchdowns with 11.
 He also had 1,013 yards and 65 catches in only 8 games.
-Simonise was averaging 134.9 yards per game with 22 yards per catch giving him national attention.
-His most notable night came against University of Alberta where he racked up 9 catches for 272 yards and 3 touchdowns.
+Simonise was averaging 134.9 yards per game with 22 yards per catch, giving him national attention.
+His most notable night came against University of Alberta, where he racked up 9 catches for 272 yards and 3 touchdowns.
 Simonise also had 4 receptions that were all longer than 30 yards but were called back because of penalties.
 Rashaun was named 1st team all Canadian and was the number one ranked receiver in Canada.
-After an outstanding 2015 season he was academically ineligible for the 2016 season.
-Six teams scouted Simonise including the Los Angeles Rams who used a supplementary pick in the 2015 NFL Draft on Isaiah Battle.
+He was ruled academically ineligible for the 2016 season.
+Six teams scouted Simonise including the Los Angeles Rams who used a supplementary pick in the 2015 NFL draft on Isaiah Battle.

 Professional career

-CIF
+Chicago Eagles

-In 2016 Simonise played for the Chicago Eagles of Champions Indoor Football (CIF).
+In 2016, Simonise played for the Chicago Eagles of Champions Indoor Football (CIF).
 He played in 5 games catching 11 passes for 105 yards with 2 touchdowns.
 He then had a workout with the Jacksonville Sharks of the Arena Football League (AFL), but was not signed because of his NFL pro day opportunity.

-NFL
+Cincinnati Bengals

 Simonise signed with the Cincinnati Bengals after going undrafted in the 2016 NFL supplemental draft.
-Rashaun Simonise tested positive for a performance-enhancing drug during his time in Cincinnati Bengals' training camp.
-During his short time there he had accumulated 64 yards on two catches during the preseason.
+He tested positive for a performance-enhancing drug during his time in Bengals' training camp.
+During his short time there, he had accumulated 64 yards on two catches during the preseason.
 On September 3, 2016, he was waived by the Bengals.

-AFL

-On March 28, 2018, Simonise was assigned to the Baltimore Brigade of the Arena Football League (AFL).

-CJFL
+Okanagan Sun

-Two weeks after being released by the Cincinnati Bengals Simonise signed with the Okanagan Sun of the Canadian Junior Football League (CJFL).
+Two weeks after being released by the Bengals Simonise signed with the Okanagan Sun of the Canadian Junior Football League (CJFL).
 He played two seasons with the Sun, 2016 and 2017, playing a total of seven games, catching 23 passes for 392 yards with three touchdowns.

+Baltimore Brigade

+On March 28, 2018, Simonise was assigned to the Baltimore Brigade of the AFL.

 Winnipeg Blue Bombers

-As a result of Simonise's positive performance-enhancing drug test with his time in Cincinnati his CFL draft status was deferred from 2017 to 2018.
-Heading into the 2017 draft Simonise had been the No. 7 ranked prospect in September 2016 and then moved up to No. 4 in December 2016.
-Rashaun Simonise was the ninth ranked prospect entering the 2018 CFL Draft.
+As a result of Simonise's positive performance-enhancing drug test with his time in Cincinnati, his CFL draft status was deferred from 2017 to 2018.
+Heading into the 2017 CFL draft, Simonise had been the No. 7 ranked prospect in September 2016 and then moved up to No. 4 in December 2016.
+He was the ninth ranked prospect entering the 2018 CFL draft.
 Simonise has been compared to a mixture of A. J. Green, Julio Jones and Randy Moss in stature.
 He was selected by the Winnipeg Blue Bombers in the second round (12th overall) in the 2018 CFL Draft.
-He dressed in all 18 regular season games for the Blue Bombers in 2018 where he recorded four receptions for 122 yards.
+He dressed in all 18 regular season games for the Blue Bombers in 2018, recording four receptions for 122 yards.
 He lasted just one season with the team as he was part of training camp cuts the following year on June 8, 2019.